Portrait of a woman with long red hair wearing a green blazer and white blouse.

 - Laura Harvey, Executive Producer, Hogmanay

-She brings a unique set of skills to the role and her previous acting experience means that she is attuned to how vulnerable a performer can feel when approaching intimate scenes and how carefully a crew must approach this type of content.
-Working on TV and Film sets for over two decades, Michele knows how the industry works and her passion and experience in Theatre has also facilitated a smooth transition from Actor to Intimacy Coordinator.
+Michele brings a unique set of skills to the role of Intimacy Coordinator, her previous acting experience means that she is attuned to how vulnerable a performer can feel when approaching intimate scenes and how carefully a crew must approach this type of content.
+Consent based practices, protocols and the latest professional guidelines are always at the forefront of her work.

-Physical intimacy should be as creative as any other part of the storytelling
+be as creative as any

 ‘Michele has a natural flair for the role of intimacy coordination and the ability to work with others and make them feel at ease.
 This was clearly something that came very easily to her.
 Michele has a deep commitment to the craft’